rya-sge/access-denied/_posts/2024-08-20-solana-smart-contract-basic-security.md

 The owner of this account should be your program to work.

-In some casey, if you want that the owner is a different program, you can use the owner constraint.
+In some case, if you want that the owner is a different program, you can use the owner constraint.

 Full code